-Puerto Rico crisis deepens amid clash over sworn-in governor
+Puerto Ricans await court decision on potential new governor

 “Although it is regrettable that this matter has to be elucidated in our courts, I hope that it will be treated with the greatest urgency and diligence for the good of the people of Puerto Rico,” he said.

 Rosselló formally resigned on Aug.
-2 following nearly two weeks of popular protests amid anger over corruption, mismanagement of funds and a leaked obscenity-laced chat in which he and 11 other men made fun of women, gay people and victims of Hurricane María, among others.
+2 following nearly two weeks of popular protests amid anger over corruption, mismanagement of funds and a leaked obscenity-laced chat in which he and 11 other men made fun of women, gay people and victims of Hurricane Maria, among others.

 Puerto Rico’s constitution says the secretary of state takes over if the governor steps down, and one amendment states that everyone in line to become governor has to be confirmed by both the House and Senate, except for the secretary of state.
 Legal experts, however, question the amendment’s validity and believe Pierluisi must be confirmed by both chambers because the amendment contradicts the intent of the constitution and its statement of motives.

-Pierluisi has said the upcoming Senate vote is a moot point because he already is governor.
+Pierluisi has said the upcoming Senate vote is a moot point because he already is governor, but then on Monday he issued a statement saying he would respect the outcome of their vote.

+“The only thing I ask of Senators is that before they make a decision they listen to the people, to whom we are indebted,” he said.

-“They’re having a hearing for themselves,” he said on Sunday, two days after stating that if the Senate votes against his appointment as secretary of state, he would step down and hand the governorship to the justice secretary, the next in line under the constitution.
+If the Senate votes against his appointment as secretary of state, Pierluisi has said he would step down and hand the governorship to the justice secretary, the next in line under the constitution.

-Pierluisi added that he spoke by phone on Saturday with Senate President Thomas Rivera Schatz, who is running for governor in the 2020 general election.
-Schatz has said he has doubts about Pierluisi and insists that a Senate confirmation is necessary.
+Pierluisi has said he spoke by phone on Saturday with Senate President Thomas Rivera Schatz, who is running for governor in the 2020 general election.
+Riverahas said he has doubts about Pierluisi and insists that a Senate confirmation is necessary.

-Further complicating the situation was an announcement made earlier by Carmen Yulín Cruz, mayor of the Puerto Rican capital of San Juan.
-She said she will file a lawsuit Monday morning questioning whether Pierluisi had the right to be sworn in on Friday.
+Further complicating the situation was a lawsuit filed Monday in Puerto Rico’s Supreme Court by Carmen Yulín Cruz, mayor of the Puerto Rican capital of San Juan.
+The lawsuit questions whether Pierluisi had the right to be sworn in on Friday.

 The crisis could now drag on for days or even weeks, with legal experts saying Puerto Rico’s Supreme Court will likely issue the final decision if the Senate does not approve of Pierluisi as secretary of state and he declines to relinquish his position.
 A well-respected attorneys’ organization has accused Pierluisi of “hijacking” the constitution.